-High-emitting and hard-to-abate industries are responsible for the majority of greenhouse gas emissions, which makes them priority industries for decarbonization.
-This collection of insights, developed by Deloitte’s leading global industry specialists, provides possible pathways to decarbonization for high-impact sectors.
+High-emitting and hard-to-abate industries are responsible for the majority of greenhouse gas emissions, which makes them priority industries for decarbonisation.
+This collection of insights, developed by Deloitte’s leading global industry specialists, provides possible pathways to decarbonisation for high-impact sectors.

 High-impact sectors and the road to net-zero

-Building on feedback from clients, public sector teams, and the scientiﬁc community, these perspectives are designed to help leaders explore new modes of thinking, spark important conversations, and identify viable decarbonization pathways for their organizations.
+Building on feedback from clients, public sector teams, and the scientiﬁc community, these perspectives are designed to help leaders explore new modes of thinking, spark important conversations, and identify viable decarbonisation pathways for their organisations.

 Each of the sector perspectives offers a foundational starting point for leaders who would like to better understand the challenges, levers, policy and regulatory landscape across regions, success factors, stakeholders, and the enormous potential of clean hydrogen—and includes links to in-depth reports to explore more.